zgast/zgast/README.md

 ### *Coding*

-My main language is Java, i use it with different frameworks
+My main language is Java, I use it with different frameworks
-like JavaFX or Apache POI
+like JavaFX or Apache POI.